-In order to eliminate mistakes due to carelessness, etc., strict checks including the usage of the pointing and calling method are performed on a regular basis.
-We will strive to improve the quality of work by spreading the use of pointing and calling even further.
+In order to eliminate mistakes due to carelessness, etc., strict checks using the pointing and calling method are performed on a regular basis.

 Safety checks at the time of security system inspection

-Furthermore, SECOM has set internal rules for work which requires a particularly high level of caution; for example, work in high places and replacement of devices using AC 100V.
-Employees undergo education to ensure thorough compliance with these rules.
+Furthermore, SECOM has set internal rules for work that requires a particularly high level of caution, for example, work in high places and the replacement of devices using AC 100V.
+Employees are trained to ensure safe handling and operation.

 Overseas, we implement activities to promote occupational health and safety in compliance with the laws and regulations of each country.